-20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and:

-- a.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
-Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

-Findings: The entity is a nonprofit organization; therefore, this procedure is not applicable.
+Findings: This procedure is not applicable to this entity.